Get all the latest data for Belgrade

 What annual property tax should I budget in Belgrade in 2026?

-As of early 2026, annual property tax for a typical mid-market apartment in Belgrade ranges from about 150 to 600 euros (roughly 17,500 to 70,000 Serbian dinars, or 160 to 640 USD), depending on your neighborhood zone and property size.
+As of early 2026, the typical annual property tax budget for a standard owner-occupied apartment in Belgrade is roughly 150 to 600 euros (approximately 18,000 to 70,000 Serbian dinars, or 160 to 640 USD), which works out to about 0.1% to 0.4% of the property's assessed value depending on your neighborhood zone.

 How is rental income taxed for foreigners in Belgrade in 2026?